sgothel/gluegen/doc/GlueGen_Mapping.md

 `JavaCallbackKey` attributes
 - `SetCallbackFunction`: `SetCallbackFunction` name of the native toolkit API responsible to set the callback
 - `SetCallback-ParamIndex`: List of parameter indices of the `SetCallbackFunction`, denoting the key(s) limiting the callback scope, i.e. the callback and all resources will be mapped to this key.
-The optional `SetCallback-KeyClass` may override this semantic.
+The optional `Callback-KeyClass` may override this semantic.
 - `CallbackFunctionType`: The native toolkit API typedef-name of the function-pointer-type, the same callback type name as defined in `JavaCallbackDef`
 - `CallbackFunction-ParamIndex`: List of parameter indices of the `CallbackFunctionType`, matching the semantic parameter of `SetCallback-ParamIndex`.

+#### Custom `Callback-UserParamClass`

+Instead of using the default plain Java `Object` for non-compound `UserParam` types, a custom `Callback-UserParamClass` can be specified [in the configuration](#javacallback-configuration), which produces more clarity in the resulting API.

-#### Custom `SetCallback-KeyClass`
+#### Custom `Callback-KeyClass`

-The `SetCallback-KeyClass` is the optional user-written hash-map-key definition and shall handle all key parameter of the `SetCallbackFunction` as defined via `JavaCallbackKey`, see above.
+The `Callback-KeyClass` is the optional user-written hash-map-key definition and shall handle all key parameter of the `SetCallbackFunction` as defined via `JavaCallbackKey`, see above.

-`SetCallback-KeyClass` may be used to add external key-components, e.g. current-thread or a toolkit dependent context.
+`Callback-KeyClass` may be used to add external key-components, e.g. current-thread or a toolkit dependent context.

-The `SetCallback-KeyClass` shall implement the following hash-map-key standard methods
+The `Callback-KeyClass` shall implement the following hash-map-key standard methods
 - `boolean equals(Object)`
 - `int hashCode()`
-- `SetCallback-KeyClassName(...)` constructor receiving all key parameter of `SetCallbackFunction` as defined via `JavaCallbackKey`, see above.
+- `Callback-KeyClassName(...)` constructor receiving all key parameter of `SetCallbackFunction` as defined via `JavaCallbackKey`, see above.

 #### Required *LibraryOnLoad*
 Note that [`LibraryOnLoad <LibraryBasename>`](#libraryonload-librarybasename-for-jni_onload-) must be specified in exactly one native code-unit within one native library.